RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

 We can usually provide the icon and screenshots, unless you want to do so.

-Apple is picky about descriptions.
+Apple has strict standards about the descriptions you use for the app.
 Please read the following to aid you in coming up with an app description for the Apple App Store.

 - [Product page](https://developer.apple.com/app-store/product-page/)
 - [Marketing guidelines](https://developer.apple.com/app-store/marketing/guidelines/#)
 - [App Store Review](https://developer.apple.com/app-store/review/guidelines/#accurate-metadata)

-Google is less picky.
+Google is not as stringent with regards to metadata.
 Here are their guidelines.

 - [Description guidelines](https://support.google.com/googleplay/android-developer/answer/4448378?hl=en)